open-edge-insights/eii-core/docker_setup/README.md

 > Note:
 1. ETA containers are: DataAgent(ia_data_agent), Video Ingestion(ia_video_ingestion) and Classifier(ia_data_analytics)
 2. Dependency containers are: Influxdb(influxdb), Redis(redis)
+3. '/var/lib/eta' root directory details:
+     * config/ - all the ETA configs reside here.
+     * logs/ - all the ETA logs reside here.
-3. Few useful docker-compose and docker commands:
+4. Few useful docker-compose and docker commands:
      * `docker-compose build` - builds all the service containers.
 To build a single service container, use `docker-compose build [serv_cont_name]`
      * `docker-compose down` - stops and removes the service containers
      * `docker-compose up -d` - brings up the service containers by picking the changes done in `docker-compose.yml`